catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 The problem is that there is no standardized API in the Beacon API surface that could give us an indication what the beacon node thinks about its target vote.
-Would the beacon node accept the target vote in the absense of further votes?
+Would the beacon node accept the target vote in the absence of further votes?
 If the answer is yes, I would call the target vote "prejustified".
 That means: A checkpoint has gathered enough votes to pass the 66% threshold.
 What prevents the node from using this prejustified checkpoint as source vote immediately is simply that there isn't